 According to a report from lifehacker in 2018, Google removed 13 apps from the Play store, all of them disguised as car racing games.
 People reported the games keeps crashing, when they try to play and infecting their phones with malware.
 Google later removed the apps from the playstore, after half a million Android users have downloaded it.

-How to know if your android phone is infected or hacked:
+How to know if your android phone is infected:

 - Data breaches and/or leaks.